 Associate in Science (A.S.)

-The employment rate of human and social service assistants is expected to increase 17 percent from 2020 to 2030.
-The rise in opportunities comes from the continued expansion of residential care facilities, new disability support programs, and additional social services for families in crisis.
-The human services degree program at FLCC prepares you for these emerging employment opportunities.
+The rise in job opportunities is the result of continued expansion of residential care facilities, new disability support programs, and additional social services for families in crisis.
+Our human services degree prepares you for a rewarding career in this growing field.